Elaine watches the steam coming out from the rice cooker, hoping her words would flow as smoothly.

 First, she feels there is nothing actually interesting to write about.

 Second, everything she can think of, plot-wise, is already published.
 She feels like someone’s tapped into her consciousness and stole her ideas.
-And she realized that, that too was a plot from a movie she hasn’t watched but heard about.
+And she realised that, that too was a plot from a movie she hasn’t watched but heard about.
 She dismisses the thought quickly and sighs loudly.

 Third, whatever she has heard about, it was completely way out there.
 Some of the things she have experienced, too crazy to go on paper but everybody’s seen everything on TV.
 The element of surprise is completely gone unless you’re a real master at the twists.